 The color rendering is very close between the Digital 4k stream (supposedly with Dolby Vision) and the Blu-ray Discs, which may question whether or not HDR was used to effectively expand the color depth.
 See the photo above of both the Blu-ray (left) and Digital 4k HDR (right) to compare.

 There is a definite advantage in sharpness to The Crown when streamed in 4k.
 But Ultra HD TVs do a pretty good job of upscaling 1080p to the 4k TV’s 2160p resolution (in height and width Ultra HD is 4x the number of pixels of 1080p).
-Take for example a close-up of the face of John Lithgow (as Churchill).
-There is slightly more definition in the eyebrows and wrinkles when streamed in 4k.
+Take for example a close-up of the face of John Lithgow as Churchill (below).
+There is slightly more definition in the eyebrows and wrinkles when streamed in 4k, but the upscaled 1080p Blu-ray offers a very sharp presentation.

 As in previous seasons of The Crown on Blu-ray, the soundtrack is provided in DTS-HD Master Audio 5.1 channels in both English and French.
 There isn’t a whole lot of surround sound happening but in the more environmental scenes (driving through the streets, in the air, at the theater, etc.) as well as when a musical score accompanies the visuals you can hear more bass and dynamic sounds in the space.